tung/ruggrogue/book/dependencies.md

 RuggRogue suffers unavoidable stutter in the web version.
 There's no way around it without redoing its approach to web support entirely.

-Stutter is an issue, but Emscripten has a bigger one: it's versioning is, uh... interesting?
-Emscripten is made of a whole bunch of big, complex, moving parts.
+As well as the stutter, Emscripten is tricky to use with Rust in general.
 In particular, it relies on the output format of [LLVM](https://llvm.org/) tools.
-These formats are *not* stable across versions, so naturally Emscripten relies on the most recent revision of LLVM at the time of development.
+These formats are *not* stable across versions, so Emscripten relies on the most recent revision of LLVM at the time of development.
-Meanwhile, Rust runs its own version of LLVM which is definitely not the most recent revision of LLVM at any given time.
+Meanwhile, Rust runs its own version of LLVM which is *not* the most recent revision of LLVM at any given time.
-In order to correctly build an program with Rust and Emscripten, they essentially both have to be using matching versions of LLVM.
+In order to correctly build an program with Rust and Emscripten, they usually have to use matching versions of LLVM.
-You can get the LLVM version that Rust is using with a simple `rustc --version --verbose`.
-Funny question time: How do you get the version of LLVM that Emscripten wants?
-I don't know, and I can't find anybody else that knows either.
+The LLVM version used by Rust can be found using `rustc --version --verbose`, but I couldn't find how to do the same for Emscripten anywhere I searched.
 The use of version **1.39.20** is from [Therocode's blog](https://blog.therocode.net/2020/10/a-guide-to-rust-sdl2-emscripten), who I can only assume did a deep dive into the release histories of Emscripten and LLVM to discover the version number.
-Don't attempt to use the newest version of Emscripten with Rust: it most likely will not work.
+Using the newest version of Emscripten with Rust will likely not work.

-This doesn't even go into the weekend I spent trying to get *one* symbol to link properly due to a change in a transitive dependency.
-If you ever want to use Rust on the web, you should strongly consider taking the extra time [Rust and WebAssembly](https://rustwasm.github.io/docs.html) without the Emscripten bit.
+I would strongly consider taking the extra time to learn [Rust and WebAssembly](https://rustwasm.github.io/docs.html) without the Emscripten bit in the future.
-I don't know if it gains results any quicker, but it would dodge a lot of the headaches I mentioned above that I had to deal with.
+I don't know if it would have gained results any quicker, but it seems like it would have dodged a lot of the headaches mentioned above.
-In Emscripten's defense, it's a toolchain designed for C and C++, and not necessarily Rust, but overall, it's a mixed bag: when it works, it's magic, but when it doesn't, it's a complete mystery.

 ## The Migrated Off Of: Piston

 RuggRogue did not begin life as an SDL game; it began life as a Piston game.
-What the heck is Piston?
 [Piston](https://crates.io/crates/piston) is one of the earliest Rust game engines that existed, if not the earliest.
 I initially chose it because it seemed like the only game engine that would let me write my own game loop, and because I didn't know any better.

 RuggRogue no longer uses Piston.

-I'll keep this short: Don't use Piston.
-It spreads itself over dozens of sub-crates, which makes navigating its documentation a perpetual exercise in frustration.
-Just trying to figure out if what you want to do is possible in Piston is like a full-on investigation.
-It advertises access to hardware-accelerated graphics, but note that this is *not* the same as fast graphics.
+Using Piston to draw a grid of characters onto the screen in the most obvious way led to extremely poor performance.
+Trawling through documentation spread out across Piston's many sub-crates did not reveal any way to improve performance, so eventually it was just dropped entirely.
-Switching from Piston to plain SDL both drastically dropped the compile time and boosted the performance of RuggRogue by *a lot* (a migration I sometimes refer to as "Operation Turbine" in retrospect).
+Switching from Piston to plain SDL both drastically dropped the compile time and boosted the performance of RuggRogue by *a lot*.